 Walking has become my escape, a way of life, an antidote to a city that is always ‘on’, a city where slow is not an option.
 Wandering - whether to work, up a hill or along the coast, is something taken for granted by those who can do it, and longed for by those that can’t.
 It is the simplest form of transportation, a way of slowing down, taking every step as it comes, and is a counterbalance to the decline in how much we experience nature in our day to day lives.
 Walking, to me, is just the most wonderful way one can spend time.

 Earling Kagge, who is the nearest thing to royalty in the walking world, once observed...

-In association with Ordnance Survey, I have curated an assortment of my favourite day walks, easily accessible from London, in the hope of inspiring people to get outside this Spring.
-Each walk also has a supporting digital OS Map route to help you navigate your way through nature.
+I have curated an assortment of my favourite day walks, easily accessible from London, in the hope of inspiring people to get outside this spring.
+Each walk also has a supporting digital OS Maps route to help you navigate your way through nature.